codsen/codsen/packages/detect-is-it-html-or-xhtml/README.md

 -----------------|----------|-------------|--------------------
 `htmlAsString`   | String   | yes         | String, hopefully containing some HTML code

+If the input is not String type, this package will throw an error.
+If the input is missing completely, it will return `null`.

 ### API - Output

 Type              | Value                   | Description